vmware-nsx/eval-docs-ids-ips/README.md

 | External VM                | 10.114.209.151                 | Attacker (Metasploit) VM     |

-This section describes the credentials to your physical environment vCenter Server in which the nestedc lab environment will be deployed to.
+This section describes the credentials to your physical environment vCenter Server in which the nested lab environment will be deployed to.
 Make sure to adjust **all** of the below variables to match your physical environment vCenter:
 ```console
 $VIServer  = "vcenter-north.lab.svanveer.pa"
 $VIUsername = "administrator@vsphere.local"